Britton Trabert, Ph.D., M.S.

 |Address:||NCI Shady GroveRoom 6E422|

 Dr. Britton Trabert earned her M.S.P.H. in epidemiology from Emory University, her M.S. in biostatistics from the University of Michigan, and her Ph.D. in epidemiology from the University of Washington with a focus in reproductive epidemiology and women’s health.
-She joined the Hormonal and Reproductive Epidemiology Branch within the NCI Division of Cancer Epidemiology and Genetics as a Sallie Rosen Kaplan Postdoctoral Fellow in 2009, and was promoted to research fellow in 2011.
-Dr. Trabert was appointed as an Earl Stadtman Tenure-Track Investigator in 2014.
-Her research interests concentrate on the role of exogenous and endogenous hormones in cancer, and the relationship between chronic inflammation and gynecologic cancers.
-Dr. Trabert has received numerous awards for her work, including the NCI Director’s Intramural Innovation Award and NIH Fellows Award for Research Excellence.
+She joined the NCI Division of Cancer Epidemiology and Genetics (DCEG) as a Sallie Rosen Kaplan Postdoctoral Fellow in 2009, was promoted to research fellow in 2011, and was appointed as an Earl Stadtman Tenure-Track Investigator in 2014.
+Her research interests concentrate on the epidemiology of hormonally-related malignancies, specifically two areas: 1) the epidemiology of ovarian cancer and 2) the hormonal etiology of female cancers.
+Dr. Trabert has received numerous awards for her work, including the NCI Director’s Innovation Award and NIH Fellows Award for Research Excellence.